Legal Support For Bereaved Families

 Dependency claims can become very complicated and it is important that you instruct a solicitor who understands and has experience of dealing with claims of this nature.

-Making a fatal medical negligence claim
+Contact Osbornes Law to make a fatal negligence claim

 The Clinical Negligence team at Osbornes have many years of experience in assisting families with clinical negligence claims following the death of a close family member.
 We appreciate the complexities of such claims and we take good care to ensure that the litigation process is as stress-free as possible for you and your family.